Most men never think about prostate cancer, so those who are diagnosed suddenly find themselves in a scary, unfamiliar place.

 Fact: About two-thirds of prostate cancers occur in men age 65 or older, the U.S. Centers for Disease Control and Prevention reports.
 But younger men can still get it, Dr. Sperling says.

-Research published in 2019 in the journal Cancer suggests that global prostate cancer incidence among males ages 15 to 40 is increasing by 2% annually, and that many prostate cancers in younger males are aggressive and difficult to treat.
+Research published in 2019 in the Journal of Cancer suggests that global prostate cancer incidence among males ages 15 to 40 is increasing by 2% annually, and that many prostate cancers in younger males are aggressive and difficult to treat.
 Dr. Sperling urges younger men to see a doctor if they notice unusual symptoms, such as trouble urinating, more frequent urination, or blood in the urine or semen.

 Myth 5: “I will become impotent after treatment.”